mbehr1/dlt-logs/README.md

 **Note:** It works well with [![Version](https://vsmarketplacebadge.apphb.com/version/mbehr1.smart-log.svg)](https://marketplace.visualstudio.com/items?itemName=mbehr1.smart-log) **smart-log** extension and supports the "time-sync" feature. (todo picture/animation...)

+A more detailed documentation is available here: [Docs](https://mbehr1.github.io/dlt-logs/).

 ## Features

 - Open DLT files without any size restriction.
 (Tested with ~1500MB files).
 With files of approx 2GB you get out of memory problems.
 A "load time filter assistant..." helps you in reducing number of messages while opening files >512MB.